wakefulblock262/class-project/README.md

 The text box saying Heading is where you type your text.

 ### p ___> Paragraph </p
 The P block is pretty self explainatory with the same rules from the H block applying to this block also.
-(This element using Styling for text size, don't ask why, I don't know why, I just document, and I know it's dumb 😭)
+(This element using Styling for text size over an attribute like the H block has, don't ask why, I don't know why, I just document, and I know it's dumb 😭)

 ### span ___> Span </span